aprskalo1/SolarPlantDemo/README.md

 ## Note

-Application will seed the database with 3 solar plants and each of them will have mock production data recorded in specific 15 minute interval.
+Upon start if database is empty application will seed the database with 3 solar plants and each of them will have mock production data recorded in specific 15 minute interval.

 ## Technologies Used
 - **C#**: Language.